 You’ll meet practitioners from a wide range of geography-related fields who deliver guest lectures across many of our modules.
 They will offer insights into current developments within the profession and share their career experiences with you.
-We also play a lead role in the Derbyshire Branch of the Geographical Association.

 You’ll study modules such as: